 No. Fault Cause Troubleshooting Suggestions 144 PV String Terminal Overtemperature (String 1~8) 37176 Register PV Terminal Temperature Alarm Subcode 1 has a set position.
 145 PV String Terminal Overtemperature (String 9~16) 37177 Register PV Terminal Temperature Alarm Subcode 2 has a set position.
 146 PV String Terminal Overtemperature (String 17~20) 37178 Register PV Terminal Temperature Alarm Subcode 3 has a set position.
 147 PV String Reversed Warning (String 33~48) Causes are possibly as follows: 1.
-The PV reverse connection has occurred causing the disconnecting switch to trip; Contact the distributor or after-sales service center; Maintenance personnel need to follow the historical PV reverse connection warning subcode to check whether the corresponding string is reverse connected and whether there is pressure difference in the PV panel configuration; after the check is complete and there is no fault, the warning can be cleared by clearing the historical fault operation through the APP interface.
-148 Battery 1 low voltage Battery voltage below set value.
-149 Battery 2 low voltage Battery voltage below set value.
+The PV reverse connection has occurred causing the disconnecting switch to trip.
+Contact the distributor or after-sales service center; Maintenance personnel need to follow the historical PV reverse connection warning subcode to check whether the corresponding string is reverse connected and whether there is pressure difference in the PV panel configuration; after the check is complete and there is no fault, the warning can be cleared by clearing the historical fault operation through the APP interface.
+148 Battery 1 Low Voltage Battery voltage below set value.
+3 149 Battery 2 Low Voltage Battery voltage below set value.

-No. Fault Cause Troubleshooting Suggestions 150 Low battery supply voltage.
-Battery not charging, voltage below shutdown voltage
+No. Fault Cause Troubleshooting Suggestions 150 Low Battery Supply Voltage When the battery is in non-charging mode, the voltage is lower than the shutdown voltage.